btbatux/eCommerce-demo-app/README.md

-# 🛒 Dream Shops E-commerce Demo
+# 🛒 Btbatux Shops E-commerce Demo

 Welcome to **Dream Shops**, an e-commerce demo project built to showcase the structure and functionality of a robust online shopping platform using **Java Spring Boot**.
 This project is designed to provide clear insights into various architectural layers and endpoints for easy navigation and development.